trecrts/trecrts.github.io/TREC2017-RTS-guidelines.md

 routed to the mobile device an assessor, where it is rendered as a push notification containing the text of the tweet and the corresponding interest profile.
 The assessor may choose to judge the tweet immediately, or if it arrives at an inopportune time, to ignore it.
-Either way, the tweet is added to a judging queue in a custom app on the assessor's mobile phone, which the assessor can access at any time to judge the queue of accumulated tweets.
+Either way, the tweet accumulates in an app on the assessor's mobile device, which the assessor can access at any time to judge the backlog of tweets.
 As the assessor judges tweets, the results are relayed back to the evaluation broker and recorded.

 It is anticipated that the assessors will be students at the University of Waterloo.